 - An original or a copy of a concealed weapon, firearm or handgun permit or a license as prescribed by subsection N, paragraph 7 of this section.

-[accordion title="What are the laws involving alcohol and carrying a concealed weapon in Arizona?"]
+[/su_spoiler] [/su_accordion] [accordion title=”What places are off-limits when carrying a concealed weapon in Arizona?”]

 - A person with a permit issued pursuant to section 13-3112 may carry a concealed handgun on the premises of a licensee who is an on-sale retailer unless the licensee posts a sign that clearly prohibits the possession of weapons on the licensed premises.
 The sign shall conform to the following requirements: